yoiwa-personal/suid_sudo/doc/APIs.md

    sudo_wrap=True and use_shebang=False.
 A string containing
    one-character flags to be passed to the Ruby interpreter called when sudo_wrap=true.

+   In Ruby 3.0 and above, the "T" flag will be translated to "-disable=rubyopt" option.
+When using Ruby 2.7 and a warning message for "-T deprecation" is clumsy, set this to "" with extra cautions on programming.

  * perl_flags: (Perl only) default "T"; only meaningful when sudo_wrap=True and use_shebang=False.
 A string containing